tstillwell/appengine_multiblog/README.md

 * Uses javascript for enhancements but degrades gracefully with javascript disabled

-* Easily customizable with css and jinja2 templates
+* Visual customization possible with css and jinja2 templates

 * Custom pages and features can be created and existing structure modified using jinja2 templates and simple python